international employment law firm alliance L&E Global

 In the absence of any response, approval by the Labour Administration is deemed to be given.

-Once the PSE has been authorised, the employer should make every effort to find employees facing redundancy another position within the same company or group, worldwide.
+Once the PSE has been authorised, the employer should make every effort to find employees facing redundancy another position within the same company or group in France (it is important to note that the employee, if interested, can ask his employer to make redeployment offers outside France).
 If the internal redeployment is not possible, the employer should give each of the affected employees notice of his/her dismissal and indicate in each letter the reason for the redundancy.

 It is important to note that there is a specific procedure for the dismissal of “protected employees”, including staff representatives, trade union representatives, candidates to professional elections, and former staff representatives.
 Regardless of the type of procedure under way (for personal or economic grounds), the employer should, in most cases, inform and consult the Works Council (where one exists) and request the prior authorisation of the Labour Inspector for the proposed dismissal.